 Haunted Dallas is an adventure into … the strange and supernatural stories that echo through the halls and streets of Dallas, Texas.

 About the author: Rita Cook is a writer/editor who specializes in many subjects – primarily travel, entertainment and automobiles.
 A special emphasis is given to haunted houses and ghosts.
-She also published, “A Brief History of Forth Worth” with The History Press, and prior to 2011, she had more than 1,000 articles to her credit during a 12-year span.
+She also published “A Brief History of Forth Worth” with The History Press, and before 2011, she had more than 1,000 articles to her credit during a 12-year span.
 She writes for newspapers and magazines.

 With photography by Russell W. Dandridge

 Softcover, published 2011 in the Haunted America series, 123 pages.